 They will be able to communicate their client’s case effectively.
 They will be able to deliver coherent, well-structured and concise submissions and cite legal authorities and materials appropriately.
 They will be able to engage appropriately with and maintain an awareness of others in any forum where they represent clients.

 When delivering submissions and questioning witnesses, they will be able to communicate audibly, using both pace and language that are appropriate to the tribunal.
 They will be able to handle witnesses in accordance with the rules of the court.
 They will ask questions which assist the court, focus on the real issues in the case and avoid the irrelevant.
 They will listen to the answers and demonstrate appropriate conduct towards the witness.

-As can be seen from 1.15(i), a competent barrister must recognise the role of different types of witness and use appropriate questioning techniques for witness handling, having particular regard to vulnerable witnesses.
-The ICCA Advocacy & the Vulnerable course has been specifically designed to ensure that advocates understand the key principles behind the approach to, and questioning of, vulnerable people in the justice system.
+As can be seen from 1.15(i), a competent barrister must recognise the role of different types of witness and use appropriate questioning techniques for witness handling, having particular regard to vulnerable people and children.
+The ICCA’s Course, Advocacy for Vulnerable People and Children has been specifically designed to ensure that advocates understand the key principles behind the approach to, and questioning of, vulnerable people in the justice system.